shreeyasksen/facilties-reservation/README.md

 ## Overview

 - This project is a Facility Reservation `RESTful API` designed to **create facilities and associated reservations.**
-- The user can create a facility, search for available facilitys, search for all facilitis within the database, search all reservations within the database, make reservations to a specific facility, delete reservations as well as facilitis.
+- The user can create a facility, search for available facilities, search for all facilitis within the database, search all reservations within the database, make reservations to a specific facility, delete reservations as well as facilitis.
 - Necessary validation is incorporated within the API that prevents illogical operations from occurring such as making an overlapping reservation to a facility or deleting a facility that contains reservations.
 - The Facility-Reservation-API follows a standard "`User` <-> `Controller` <-> `Validator` (Only interacts with Controller) <-> `Service` <-> `Repository` <-> `Database`" API schema.